Susmita-Dey/Moody/README.md

 #### Step 5
 If there are no errors and everything loads successfully, when prompted, click the **OK** to install Moody successfully into your browser.

+## NOTE:
+Another easier way of inatalling Moody to your web broswer is simply by locating **Extensions**, clicking on that and following the rest of the steps